AdirondaxProject/adirondax/README.md

 ⚠️ Adirondax is currently being built and is not yet ready for use.
 Check back later ⚠️

-Adirondax is a scientific research software for conducting astrophysical and cosmological simulations and solving inverse problems.
-It is written in JAX and GPU-ready.
+Adirondax is a high-performance scientific research software for conducting astrophysical and cosmological simulations.
+Being differentiable, Adirondax can seamlessly integrate with pipelines for inverse-problems, inference, optimization, and coupling to ML models.
+Adirondax is scalable on multiple GPUs.

 Adirondax has a simpler companion project dedicated to Fuzzy Dark Matter simulations: [Jaxion](https://github.com/JaxionProject/jaxion)

-## Getting started
+## Install Adirondax

 Install with